Agoo1234/pong-in-processing/README.md

 # a simple pong game i made in processing

-just an easy school assignment cheat codes are a thing
+an easy school assignment made slightly less boring

-has a very basic computer that plays against you
+featuring cheat codes and a bot that'll play against you